 Body of persons approval

 We can issue a licence for amateur productions to responsible adults (a Body of Persons) such as youth organisations, dramatic societies or churches where child performance licences would otherwise be required for the individual children who participate.
-The Body of Persons Approval application is available below.
+The Body of Persons Approval application is available to download.

 If a parent or carer does not accompany a child, the production company is required to supply a chaperone who is currently licensed by the council.
 The Child Chaperone Licence Application is available at the bottom of this page.
 A disclosure check from the Disclosure and Barring Service (DBS) is required.
 There is an administration fee of £45 for volunteers and a fee of £65 for paid chaperones.